PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Web-Services/Azure-to-AWS-vpn-connection-via-pfSense.md

 - pf01w1-msc.openvista.net 13.57.91.188
 - pf01e1-msc.openvista.net 52.55.174.134

-Since pfSense has a web portal, from inside MSC-MG you can launch a browser and navigate to https://pf01w1-msc.openvista.net or to https://pf01e1-msc.openvista.net
+Since pfSense has a web portal, from inside MSC-MG you can launch a browser and navigate to https://pf01w1-msc.openvista.net or to https://pf01e1-msc.openvista.net -- log in with your openvista creds.

+Once logged in, https://pf01w1-msc.openvista.net/vpn_ipsec.php lists all the pfSense connections.

 When the pfSense servers are running again, you have two things on the Azure side -- the Virtual Gateways and the DNS Servers / Domain Controllers.